sematext/docs/docs/logs/faq.md

 **What happens if I try to send data with @timestamp older than my retention time?**

-You can send old logs.
-However, keep in mind your logging app's retention settings.
-For example, if your retention is set to 7 days and you send logs that are 10 days old (i.e. they contain a timestamp from 10 days ago), they will get accepted and processed, but will get removed within the next 24 hours.
+You can send old logs because our retention machanism works on received timestampl, not @timestamp.
+For example, if your retention is set to 7 days and you send logs that are 10 days old (i.e. they contain a timestamp from 10 days ago), they will get accepted and processed, but you when you set time range to select those logs, you might get warning that you selected time range that is outside of your retention.

 **What happens if I try to send data with @timestamp that is in the future?**